apache/accumulo-website/_posts/blog/2017-02-23-security-performance-implications.md

 Hadoop, and Zookeeper processes were restarted, Accumulo tables are wiped clean and tables are recreated.
-In addition, pagecache, dentries and inodes are dropped by issuing a ‘3’ command on /proc/sys/vm/drop\_caches to free up memory that is no longer used.
+In addition, pagecache, dentries and inodes are dropped by issuing a ‘3’ command on /proc/sys/vm/drop\_caches to ensure that the OS is not caching things to disk that might affect the benchmark.
 The following sequence was performed between iterations:

 1. Bring down Accumulo
 2. Bring down Zookeeper